liz-fernandez/HiC-Langebio/05-visualization.md

 ---
-title: "Matrix Visualization"
+layout: page
-output:
+title: Theoretical and Practical HiC Workshop
-  html_document:
+subtitle: Matrix Visualization
-    keep_md: true
+minutes: 5
 ---

-## Learning objectives
+> ## Learning objectives {.objectives}
-- Use juicebox to visualize a HiC matrix
+> - Use juicebox to visualize a HiC matrix
-- Use HiCExplorer to generate images of a matrix slice
+> - Use HiCExplorer to generate images of a matrix slice

 ## Juicebox interactive visualization